near/docs/docs/2.develop/contracts/anatomy.md

 import {CodeTabs, Language, Github} from "@site/components/codetabs"

 When writing smart contracts you will leverage programming concepts such as types, collections, modules, interfaces, and objects among others.
-Depending on the language you choose to use, the implementation will variate a little, but the main anatomy of a smart contract always follows the same ideas.
+While language-specific implementation may variate a little, the main anatomy of a smart contract always follows the same ideas.

 ---

-## Snippet: Anatomy of a Donation
+## Anatomy of a Donation

 Let's use as reference a simple contract, which main purpose is to enable donating money to someone.
 Particularly, the contract defines a `beneficiary` account on initialization and exposes a `donation` that forwards money while keeping track of the donation.
+Take a quick peek at the snippet bellow and then continue to the [modules](#modules) section.

 :::tip
 This contract is written for educational purposes only.